Tama SG518C Stagestar 5-Piece Compact Drum Kit

 In the 70's, TAMA advanced the evolution of the modern drum set by reinventing drum hardware.
 Tama's designers replaced the old fashioned thin and unstable stands of the times with the first double-braced hardware, boom stands, and multi-clamps -- sturdy and flexible equipment players needed to handle the new heavier drumming styles and larger, more complex set-ups.
 In the 80's, TAMA introduced the Camco chain-drive pedal, the X-hat auxiliary hi-hat and the first twin pedals with both beaters in a single housing - now the industry standard in double-pedal construction.

 The 90's brought even more innovations.
-Iron Cobra pedals delivered "the feel that's unreal," 1st Chair thrones offered comfort with support and TAMA FastClamps made drum set up, if not more fun, at least a whole lot faster than ever before.
+Iron Cobra pedals delivered "the feel that's unreal," 1st Chair thrones offered comfort with read more support and TAMA FastClamps made drum set up, if not more fun, at least a whole lot faster than ever before.

 TAMA innovations aren't limited to hardware.
 They've introduced Octobans, Gong Bass Drums and Tymp-Toms to the drummer's lexicon.
 TAMA's 1980's Artstar drums ignited the thin-shell revolution.
 Artstar's "thin yet strong" shells allowed optimum vibration from head to shell while providing the strength to maintain shell roundness and integrity -- even under extremes of high lug tension and heavy playing.
 TAMA's L-Rod mounting system eliminated the need for shell penetrating hardware such as the mounting pipes that sap shell vibration.